dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 Examples provided in this book are primarily based on open-source software: Linux as the operating system, the LLVM-based Clang compiler for C and C++ languages, and Linux `perf` as the profiling tool.
 The reason for such a choice is not only the popularity of the mentioned technologies but also the fact that their source code is open, which allows us to better understand the underlying mechanism of how they work.
 This is especially useful for learning the concepts presented in this book.
 We will also sometimes showcase proprietary tools that are "big players" in their areas, for example, Intel® VTune™ Profiler.

 Reaching high-level performance is challenging and usually requires substantial efforts, but hopefully, this book will give you the tools to help you achieve it.

+Leftover:

+Another important piece of SW that we will touch on a lot is a compiler.
+It's possible to obtain attractive speedups by making the compiler generate the desired machine code through various hints.
+You will find many such examples throughout the book.
+Luckily, most of the time, you don't have to be a compiler expert to drive performance improvements in your application.
+Majority of optimizations can be done at a source code level without the need to dig down into compiler sources.
+Although, understanding how the compiler works and how you can force it to do what you want is always advantageous in performance-related work.